 Revenue for licenses to use generic software products is recognised over the period of the license term, provided that delivery has occurred.
 Previously financial statements were prepared recognising revenue from software at the commencement of the licence period.
-The prior period results have been restated and the effect of this is explained in note 2.

 Revenue from software that is sold together with a workshop or exam voucher is split into separate components based on the fair value of the individual deliverables.
 The software will be recognised based on the licence granted.
 The workshop or course deliverable will be recognised upon delivery of the service.
 The allocation of the fair value is based on stand-alone selling prices with the exception of the exam vouchers which are determined after taking into account the expected redemptions that have been reliably estimated based on significant historical experience.
 This amount is deferred until the exam has been taken or the voucher has expired.